LukeAT/IRD-UI-Tests/README.md

 - Each test suite (spec file) has it's own bs and ss desk and user, permissioned only with each other.
 - Tests within a spec file run sequentially.
 Spec files run in parallel with each other.
 - All integrations (e.g. Markitwire, Triana, ANNADSB) are turned off, we only want to test our own code.
+- Don't go above 3 workers when running tests in parallel.
+Testing against UAT3 (for now) there is a strong relationship between workers and test flakiness.
 - TODO Look into adding id's to bid if needed.